bedrock-crustaceans/Protocol-Documentation/docs/MOTD.md

 ## Overview

-The server operates by listening on port `19132` for incoming RakNet unconnected pings.
-Upon receiving a valid ping, the server responds with an unconnected pong that contains the MOTD and other info.
-This interaction ensures that clients receive essential details about the server before establishing a connection.
+A RakNet server, by default, listens on port `19132` for incoming [Unconnected Pings](#unconnected-ping).
+Once a valid ping is sent, the server sends back a [Unconnected Pong](#unconnected-pong).
+This contains the server's (MOTD)[#motd-format), along with other server info.
+All this ensures that a client receives the details of the server before a connection is established.

 ## Packet Structure